Breeder: Jens Skude, Skovbygaard

 E.H.
 Cadeau is the father of the licensed stallions Occacio and Irdenkreis, both of which are successful in dressage up to the advanced level.
 Other licensed stallions are Midway and Montafon.
-At the South German licensing the stallion Seraphin of E.H.
-Cadeau from the Saphira of EH Lehndorff’s licensed.
+At the South German licensing the stallion Seraphin by E.H.
+Cadeau out of Saphira by E.H.
+Lehndorff’s was licensed.
 He is the fifth licensed son of E.H.
-Cadeau.
+Cadeau’s.

-In the meantime, 119 registered mares originate from E.H.
+By now, 126 registered mares originate from E.H.
 Cadeau.
-Among them are 46 state premium mares and seven champion mares.
-The national winner mare 2014, Kalla, is also a daughter of the elite stallion.
+Among them are 47 state premium mares and seven champion mares.
+The national winning mare of 2014, Kalla, is also a daughter of the elite stallion.

-In 2018, Imperia in particular stood out.
-She was best of the four year old mares in Marbach.
+In 2018, Imperia stood out in particular.
+She was best of the four-year-old mares in Marbach.

-Many E.H.
-Cadeau descendants go with great success in tournament sports.
-For example, Cote d’Azur, bred and owned by Margit Eisner.
-The mare won the TSF dressage horse championship under Helen Langehanenberg as well as various international dressage tests up to the heaviest class.
+Many of E.H.
+Cadeau’s descendants are very successful in tournament sports.
+One example is Cote d’Azur, bred and owned by Margit Eisner.
+The mare won the TSF dressage horse championships under Helen Langehanenberg as well as various international dressage tests up to the most advanced class.

-High Pleasure bred by Hubertus Dieckert is also internationally successful with his owner Anna Den and rider Tobias Nabben.
+High Pleasure, bred by Hubertus Dieckert, is also internationally successful with his owner Anna Den and his rider Tobias Nabben.

-In 2018, also the eleven-year-old Descartes bred by Tilman Pagel and his rider Maren Benz have established themselves in the heavy class.
+In 2018, the eleven-year-old Descartes, bred by Tilman Pagel, and his rider Maren Benz have also established themselves in class S.

-Also Kamani Hill, bred by Daniela Gierhardt, is successful in international dressage under his rider and owner Annika Bäumer.
-The gelding out of a Lehndorff’s dam is in 14th place the most successful Trakehner dressage horse with 4,244 points.
+Kamani Hill, bred by Daniela Gierhardt, is successful in international dressage under his rider and owner Annika Bäumer.
+The gelding out of a Lehndorff’s dam was one of the most successful Trakehner dressage horses of 2019.

-Ancelotti of E.H.
-Cadeau.
-The stallion bred by Marika Werner and owned by Maximilian Camp is among the top five Trakehners in riding horse tests for three year olds.
+Ancelotti by E.H.
+Cadeau holds great prospects for the future.
+The stallion bred by Marika Werner and owned by Maximilian Camp is among the top five Trakehners in riding horse tests for three-year-olds.

-But also in versatility E.H.
-Cadeau’s offspring is succesfull.
-For example, Donnerstag.
-The mare from an E.H.
-Sixtus mother was bred by Ute Gabriel.
-In the possession of Dr. med.
-Jürgen Brüssau she is successful with his daughter Emma to CIC **, was European champion of juniors with the team and third in the individual standings as well as German Junior Champion.
+E.H.
+Cadeau’s offspring is also successful in eventing.
+One example is Donnerstag.
+The mare out of an E.H.
+Sixtus mother was bred by Ute Gabriel and is in the possession of Dr. med.
+Jürgen Brüssau.
+She is successful with Brüssau’s daughter Emma up to CIC**, became European champion of juniors with the team and was third in the individual ranking as well as German Junior Champion.

-Descendants of E.H.
-Cadeau are also in the United States.
-The E.H.
-Cadeau son Tinto Retto, bred and owned by Holger Hoetzel, has already achieved successes in dressage and versatility.
+There are also descendants of E.H.
+Cadeau’s in the United States.
+His son Tinto Retto, bred and owned by Holger Hoetzel, has already achieved success in dressage and eventing.